MeredithCorpOSS/ape-dev-rt/docs/contribute.md

 ```

 **Dependency management**
-- We use [glide](https://github.com/Masterminds/glide) to manage dependencies
+- We currently use a custom patch of [glide](https://github.com/Masterminds/glide/pull/710) to manage dependencies as the official Glide manager currently has difficulties parsing govendor dependencies which Hashicorp uses.
+We also ignore the transitive dependency of [CoreOS Ignition](github.com/coreos/ignition) as it uses C source files and is not vital to the current use cases of RT.
 - Versions are specified in `glide.yaml`
 - When committing dependencies, split your PR into multiple commits; one with the vendored dependency and another commit with the actual code
 - Most use cases are covered on the [home page of Glide](https://glide.sh)